CAC27/SC-Tools/README.md

 ### Beta information
 Pros: Much more efficient code, a few extra features, and generally less glitchy.
 It'll be updated more often.

 Cons: Currently users will show as an unknown SC account unless they have a "Relationship" with you (friends/a friend request/blocked).
+Also, friend won't refresh automatically in most cases, gotta do it manually for now 🤷

 ### What does this button do?
 ##### When no droplist is active: